We’ve just released the latest beta of Beekeeper Studio (5.4) and the headline is that we’re introducing support for Redis, SurrealDB, and Trino.

-New databases: Redis, SurrealDB, and Trino
+New databases in the beta: Redis, SurrealDB, and Trino

 Here’s a quick look at the three newcomers: